 Keeping all other variables the same, which of the following bonds would have the lowest IR stretching frequency?

-- DThe intensity of the infrared source used.
+- CThe intensity of the infrared source used

 Which of the following statements about IR spectroscopy is false?